 For those of you who appreciate a clean and organized space, vacuum sealers might become your new best friend.
 You’ve seen those large storage containers in people’s pantries before, right?
 Instead of filling them up halfway with dry beans, coffee grounds, or rice, why not vacuum seal your dry ingredients?
 Not only will they take up less space in your pantry, they will stay fresh longer too.

 If you love cooking sous vide, or are interested in getting started, a vacuum sealer is a great place to start.
-Sous vide is a no-fail cooking method that uses a heated water bath to cook sealed food evenly and to desired temperature.
+“Sous vide” is a French term that literally means “under vacuum” and is a no-fail cooking method that uses a heated water bath to cook sealed food evenly and to a precise temperature.
 Because you are submerging food into a water bath to cook, you must first seal your ingredients.
 While you can use a plastic bag, vacuum sealing the food is recommended for best results – that way you ensure that the food and seasoning will not leak out and water will not creep in during the cooking process.
-To learn more about the Hamilton Beach Professional® Sous Vide and 6 QT Slow Cooker, click here.